gc-proto/experimental/chelsey/signature.md

 <p><img class="img-border" src="https://design.canada.ca/images/sig-en.png" alt="Government of Canada signature at the top left of the Canada.ca standard page design"></figure>
  <details>
       <summary class="wb-toggle" data-toggle="{&quot;print&quot;:&quot;on&quot;}">Text version</summary>
       <p>The Government of Canada signature in the top left.
-It is composed of the flag symbol in red, followed by the words Government of Canada in English and then Gouvernment du Canada in French, both in black text.</p>
+It is composed of the flag symbol in red, followed by the words Government of Canada in English and Gouvernment du Canada in French, both in black text.</p>
     </details>
 <h2 id="implement">How to implement</h2>
 Use the code below in the header section of your page.